Security Mananagement Systems

 ISO 27001 is comprehensive in its coverage of security issues.
 It contains a considerable number of control requirements, some of which are quite complex.
 Compliance with ISO 27001 and certification can be a difficult and overwhelming task.
 It should be taken one step at a time.
 The best starting point is most likely to be an assessment of the current position, followed by the identification of changes which are needed for ISO 27001, and then comes planning and implementation.

-For QM&T's special white paper comparing BS ISO/IEC 27001:2005 (BS 7799-2:2005) Information technology - Security techniques - Information security management systems - Requirements With BS 7799-2:2002 Information security management systems - Specification with guidance for use please contact Edda Saunders - details below.
+For QM&T's special white paper comparing BS ISO/IEC 27001 Information technology - Security techniques - Information security management systems - Requirements With ISO 27002 Information security management systems - Specification with guidance for use please contact - details below.

 1. Business Continuity Planning – to counteract interruptions to business activities and to critical business processes from the effects of major failures or disasters.